Skip to main content

 Written by Harsh Gupta

-It is important to note that FlexiFone's service is not a local UK service but a National Roaming SIM in the UK.
-If you're using a Voice/SMS plan, your FlexiFone number assigned to your SIM is intended to be used as your Additional / Secondary number.
+It is important to note that FlexiFone's service is not a local UK service but a National Roaming SIM in the UK, primarily intended for Mobile Data use.

 However, some customers do use it as their primary line on a second device, such as a Tablet or personal phone, but there may be some limitations, as described below.